ChrisCooper/mostly-benevolent-infection/readme.md

 Setting up
 ----------

-This app has been tested with Python 2.7.6 on Ubuntu 14.04.
+This app has been tested with Python 2.7.6 on Ubuntu 14.04 and Python 2.7.5 on OS X 10.9.5.

     # Create a virtual-env for the app.
 Optional but recommended
     virtualenv env; source env/bin/activate